 High-heat, acid-based cheese is so easy to make that there doesn’t seem to be much room for improvement.
 But learning to make other, more finicky cheeses has taught me a few things that I keep in mind when whipping out a round of Lemon Cheese:

 - Take the heat.
 Added-acid cheeses are heated to high temperatures, and that heat is key to the process.
 It’s also key to the flavor: The warmer your milk, the less acid it needs to separate.
 So if you’re having problems getting your cheese to set, check the temperature before you start pouring in more lemon juice or vinegar.

 - Have your way with whey.
 Whey Sauce is my favorite use for the copious amounts of whey left after draining cheese, but sometimes I don’t have enough time to cook it down to the ideal 2 cups.
-I’ve found that I’m mostly using it in soups and pastas that are being thickened by other ingredients, so the final volume really doesn’t matter.
-If I ran out of time, I simply reduce the other liquids in the recipe.
-If I cooked it down too far, I just add a little stock or milk to make up the volume.
+Because I mostly use the sauce in soups and pastas that are being thickened by other ingredients, the final volume really doesn’t matter.
+If I run out of time, I simply reduce the other liquids in the recipe.
+If I cook it down too far, I just add a little stock or milk to make up the volume.
 But I still try to get close to my target: that’s where the best flavor is.

 The Science of Milk

 The more I make cheese and other dairy products, the more amazed I am by the intricacies in milk.
 With cheesemaking, as with breadmaking, a seemingly endless array of flavors, textures, and uses can be created from just a few basic ingredients.
 Of course, this means that missing a temperature point, substituting an ingredient, or forgetting a step can give you an unexpected product.
 If you’ve every whipped cream, you’ll know what I’m talking about: it doesn’t take much to transform cream from liquid to perfectly whipped peaks to overwhipped butter.